Is the route well sign-posted?

 What are the entry requirements?

-We strongly recommend that you complete a single trail event or run of at least 31 miles (50 kilometers) in length prior to entering the event.
+We strongly recommend that you complete a trail race or run of at least 31 miles (50 kilometers) in length prior to entering the event.
 If you have not (or do not plan to), please ensure that you are confident enough in your own ability and endurance experience to attempt an event of 82 miles in length.
-For safety reasons, you will be required to evidence your 50km race result or running experience at the point of entry.
+For safety reasons, you will be required to evidence your 50km race result or relevant running experience at the point of entry.

 A portion of the race will be run at night therefore it is strongly encouraged that competitors have experience of trail running in the dark.
 If you are in any doubt whether you meet the entry requirements, please email us.
 It is important to plan and pay careful attention to appropriate training, race pace and nutrition strategies well in advance of the event.